 The learning of concepts also helps when the technology in the room lets you down and doesn't work!
 Students don't need to sit at a computer to develop their ICT capability.
 You can enhance their conceptual understanding and higher order skills by whole-class questioning.
 Group discussions of the processes can also be carried out along with the teacher modelling planning, hypothesising and evaluating.

-ICT Techniques learnt
+ICT Techniques learned